-51,384,525 Common shares Unlimited Common Shares without par value
+18,603,168 Common shares Unlimited Common Shares without par value

-Only Shareholders of record at the close of business on July 26, 2017 (the "Record Date") are eligible for determination of persons entitled to receive notice of the Meeting.
+Only Shareholders of record at the close of business on May 14, 2019 are eligible for determination of persons entitled to receive notice of the Meeting.
 Only Shareholders of record at the close of business on the Record Date who either attend the Meeting personally or who complete, sign and deliver a form of proxy in the manner and subject to the provisions described above will be entitled to vote or to have their shares voted at the Meeting.

 Each Shareholder is entitled to one vote for each common share registered in his name on the list of Shareholders.
-The list is available for inspection during normal business hours at the office of the Transfer Agent and will be available at the Meeting.